Evolution of primates

 The evolutionary history of the primates can be traced back 57-90 million years.
 One of the oldest known primate-like mammal species, Plesiadapis, came from North America; another, Archicebus, came from China.
+Other such early primates include Altiatlasius and Algeripithecus, which were found in Northern Africa.
 Other similar basal primates were widespread in Eurasia and Africa during the tropical conditions of the Paleocene and Eocene.

-Purgatorius is the genus of the four extinct species believed to be the earliest example of a primate or a proto-primate, a primatomorph precursor to the Plesiadapiformes, dating to as old as 66 million years ago.
+Purgatorius is the genus of the four extinct species believed to be among the earliest example of a primate or a proto-primate, a primatomorph precursor to the Plesiadapiformes, dating to as old as 66 million years ago.

-David Begun has theorised that early primates flourished in Eurasia and that a lineage leading to the African apes and humans, including Dryopithecus, migrated south from Europe or Western Asia into Africa.
-The early European fauna is exemplified by Darwinius, dated to 47 million years, early Eocene.
-The surviving tropical population of primates, which is seen most completely in the upper Eocene and lowermost Oligocene fossil beds of the Faiyum depression southwest of Cairo, gave rise to all living species—lemurs of Madagascar, lorises of Southeast Asia, galagos or "bush babies" of Africa, and the anthropoids: platyrrhine or New World monkeys, catarrhines or Old World monkeys, and the great apes, which includes Homo sapiens.
+The surviving tropical population of primates, which is seen most completely in the upper Eocene and lowermost Oligocene fossil beds of the Faiyum depression southwest of Cairo, gave rise to all living species—lemurs of Madagascar, lorises of Southeast Asia, galagos or "bush babies" of Africa, and the anthropoids: platyrrhine or New World monkeys, catarrhines or Old World monkeys, and the apes, including Homo sapiens.

 Origins

 The origins and early evolution of primates is shrouded in mystery due to lack of fossil evidence.
 They are believed to have split from plesiadapiforms in Eurasia around the early Eocene or earlier.
-The first true primates so far found in the fossil record are fragmentary and already demonstrate the major split between strepsirrhines and haplorines.
+The first true primates so far found in the fossil record are fragmentary and already demonstrate the major split between strepsirrhines and haplorhines.